XingyuHuang23/Spring-Multi-Thread-Project/README.md

 Model level used Hibernate frame, Mysql as the Database, implementing separation of read and write using distributed **MySql Innodb Cluster**, resulting in a huge increase in utilization and thorough-put compared to baseline

-This is a very challenging and experimental expansion project in terms of architecture and public components encapsulation.
+This is a very challenging and experimental expansion project in terms of **architecture and public components encapsulation**.
 The whole project lasted almost 2 years in my previous company **@Haiyi Security Technology**, I really learned a lot about architecture and system design from it, **Shoutout to my mentor and teammates!
 Hope you enjoy!**